 Another negotiable for me are the holidays.
 This is because travelers tend to bring in the big money working holidays.
 (Double-check with your recruiter what your company considers to be holidays).
-In fact, I prefer to work holidays for this reason!
+I prefer to work on holidays for this reason!
 If you aren’t okay with working holidays then make sure to ask for them off.
 It’s best to arrive at your assignment fully aware that you may or may not be working holidays.

 If you don’t get off what you request, this very well may move to your non-negotiable list.

 Always remember your reason for becoming a travel nurse.
 Perhaps it is the flexibility you get with unlimited time off.
 Or more pay than a staff nurse.
 Or you just plain old wanted to move to a different state!
 You didn’t do it to split hairs with your recruiter and go head to head on every little thing in your contract.
 While it’s important to stand up for yourself, don’t lose sight of what is truly important.
 Your reason for becoming a travel nurse.

 Lastly… remember that there will always be an assignment out there.
 It is okay to wait for the perfect one.
 And remember that you have the power to be negotiating your travel nurse contract.
 The company doesn’t get paid until you get what you want.
 There are tons of travel nurse companies out there who will provide you with just that.
 Don’t settle for one that won’t.

 For more information on travel nursing, check out these articles…